kristianfoerster/greenroof/readme.md

 It is published as free software under [GPLv3](http://www.gnu.org/licenses/gpl.html). (c) 2021 by Kristian Förster and Philipp Kraft.

 This repository includes a Python implementation for a numerical flow model representing green roofs (Förster et al, in prep.).
 The class is inherited from a Catchment Modelling Framework project ([CMF](https://philippkraft.github.io/cmf/)), which is a framework to develop hydrological models of arbitrary complexity (Kraft et al., 2011).
 The GreenRoof class represents Darcy and Richards flow and surface runoff (diffusive wave approximation).
 See [requirements.txt](requirements.txt) for a list of required Python packages.
 A [Jupyter notebook](Greenroof_test.ipynb) demonstrates how the GreenRoof class works in principle.
+The measurements were kindly provided by Daniel Westerholt.

 ## References
 Förster, K., Westerholt, D., Kraft, P., Lösken, G. (in prep.).
 Unprecedented retention capabilities of extensive green roofs – New design approaches and an open-source model.